MSamiTariq/gh-action/documentation/chkk-k8s-22.md

 ---
-title: Restrict assigning additional capabilities to containers beyond the default set
+title: PodSecurityPolicy should be configured to restrict assigning additional capabilities to containers
 category: 655c49ff76fdad0024723139
 ---

 ## How to fix it, long-term fix?
 (Remediation)

 Configure PodSecurityPolicy to assign containers with limited capabilities.